 Feeling lucky to have survived, Jones may now make his Counterattack with his shorter weapon.
 Jones rolls a Skill of 5 against the Stick's Use rating of 4: success!

 The strike does the Stick's Damage Rating of 2 Skill dice - in Solo Jones' case, 2d10.
 Jones spends his two MOMs to add an additional 2 dice, for a whopping 4d10 points of Damage.
-Before he makes the Damage Roll, however, he has to wait to see whether the Black Rider is able to Parry with the Shield.
+Before he makes the Damage Roll, however, he has to wait to see whether the Black Rider is able to Parry.

 The Black Rider attempts to Parry

 the Stick with his Shield.
 He rolls a 5 against the Shield's Use:2, successfully Parrying the blow, but becoming splattered with Poo in the process.